mad9scientist/homelabsite/content/software.md

 ### Proxmox VE

-I think it was Proxmox VE 7.4.x, but it crashed a while ago
+I think it was Proxmox VE 7.4-17, ~~but it crashed a while ago.~~

+May 2024: It seems okay now?
+WTAF!
+I guess I'll need to upgrade this.

-## Vitualized Guest
+## Virtualized Guests

 All these guest are running on the XCP-ng pool.

 **Cubes**: This is my testbed for LXC.
 I also have Docker running inside of an LXC Container and all this is running in a VM on XCP-ng.
 (Turtles all the way down)
 * OS: Ubuntu 22.04 LTS
 * LXC/LXD
   * Docker
     * Uptime Kuma
+    * Dockge
-* Portainer
+    * Speedtest Tracker

 **GIT**: This is my internal Git Server for local development.
 * OS: Ubuntu 22.04 LTS
-* Gitea
+* App: Gitea

 **XOA**: This is my Xen Orchestra VM.
-It technically not the applience version of XO but the original test VM was name that so I continued the name..
+It technically not the appliance version of XO but the original test VM was name that so I continued the name..
 * OS: Ubuntu 22.04 LTS
 * Xen Orchestra from Sources

 **Collection of mini Alpine VMs**: These are for mini experiments and playing with Ansible

+**Other testing**: Windows Boxes, pfSense, haproxy, docker apps, Ubuntu DT - all for testing

 ## Everything Else

 ### Information Sphere

-I'm trying to mirgate services into VM and/or LXC Containers.
+I'm trying to migrate services into new VM and/or LXC Containers.
 But for the time being.

 * Software
   * OS: Ubuntu 18.04 LTS